 3. Have Your Investment Accounts

 A Fidelity study highlighted their lack of confidence, with only 9% of women believing they could outperform men concerning investor returns.
 Yet, in reality, women overall performed 0.4% better in investment returns.
-Compounding that slight beat over a long term horizon could amount to significant dollars.
-Holding a lot of money in cash rather than investing is a bad choice because of opportunity costs.
+Compounding that slight beat over a long-term horizon could amount to significant dollars.
+Holding a lot of money in cash rather than investing is a wrong choice because of opportunity costs.
 You should invest some of this money or use it to pay down debt.

 Women can afford to be more aggressive in investment choices, especially when they are young.
 Start investing early with a diversified portfolio holding at least 75% in stocks and the rest in bonds and money markets.
 Many investment choices can help you reduce risk by more diversification through low-cost mutual funds and ETF’s.

 Given the different characteristics that women face, married or single, finding your financial advisor is a good idea.
 Men and women have different attitudes toward money, careers, circumstances, and particular needs.
 You do not necessarily need to have a female advisor.
 Find someone who understands your needs, outlook, risk profile, and family situation and has your best interests at heart.